EeraboinaKeerthi/Hypothesis_Testing/README.md

 the test statistic(t) : We take the difference between the sample statistics for the two groups, subtract the population difference between the two groups, then divide by the standard error.

+Calculating p-values from t-statistics:

+The test statistic, t, follows a t-distribution. t-distributions have a parameter called the degrees of freedom,df.

+As we increase the degrees of freedom, the t-distribution gets closer to the normal distribution.
+In fact, a normal distribution is a t-distribution with infinite degrees of freedom.
+Degrees of freedom are defined as the maximum number of logically independent values in the data sample.

 A/B testing lets you compare scenarios to see which best achieves some goal.